PaperMC/Starlight/TECHNICAL_DETAILS.md

 video's description.
 Please note, my CPU specs have since changed from January, back then I ran an i9-8750H processor locked at 2.2GHz (turbo disabled), and now I have a Ryzen 9 5950X.
-So please be aware of that when comparing the old benchmarks I've done and the new.
-Description for each video will say what version of software was tested.
+So please be aware of that when comparing the old benchmarks I've done and the new ones.
+The description for each video will say what version of software was tested.

 Comparing standard world gen: